 Section 3.
 Executive Committee.
-The President, Treasurer, Secretary, Chapter president and Chapter Advisor shall constitute the Executive Committee, which shall have the power to act for the Board of Directors when the Board of Directors is unable to meet, except that it shall not have the power to amend these By‐laws, that its actions must be reported immediately to the Directors by regular or electronic mail, and that said actions must be ratified by a majority of Directors at their next regular or special meeting of the Directors.
+The President, Treasurer, Secretary, Chapter President and Chapter Advisor shall constitute the Executive Committee, shall have the power to act for the Board of Directors when the Board of Directors is unable to meet, except that the Executive Committee shall not have the power to amend these By‐laws.

 Section 4.
 President.
 The President shall be the chief executive officer of the Corporation and Chairman of the Board of Directors and shall execute all contracts and documents required in conducting the business of the Corporation upon authorization of the Board.
-He shall further see that a regular communication is maintained with all Chapter alumni, that undergraduate and/or alumni newsletters are regularly published, announcements of Chapter alumni activities are made, and other communications are maintained.
+He shall further see that a regular communication is maintained with all Chapter alumni, that undergraduate and/or alumni newsletters are regularly published, announcements of Chapter alumni activities are made and other communications are maintained.

-Section 4.
+Section 5.
 Secretary.
-The Secretary shall act as clerk of all meetings of the Directors and of the Corporation, recording minutes and votes and providing copies of them to each Director, He shall maintain the roster of Directors, and certify meeting quorums.
-He shall have custody of the Seal of the Corporation and shall perform all other the duties usually incident to the office.
+The Secretary shall act as clerk of all meetings of the Directors and of the Corporation, recording minutes and votes and providing copies of them to each Director.
+He shall maintain the roster of Directors, and certify quorums.
+He shall have custody of the Seal of the Corporation, and shall perform all other duties usually incident to the office.
 The Secretary shall be curator of the records of the Corporation and of the physical history of Omicron Zeta.
 He shall advise the Directors on the acquisition, preservation, research, and exposition of items important to the history and identity of Omicron Zeta and its predecessor organizations.

-Section 5.
+Section 6.
 Treasurer.
 The Treasurer shall have the care and custody of the funds and securities of the Corporation.
-He shall issue statements of income to the undergraduate Chapter and to the Board of Directors on a regular basis.
-He shall prepare the annual budget of the Corporation and present it to the Director for approval.
-He shall also advise and assist the treasurer of the undergraduate Chapter in the keeping of active Chapter financial records and the carrying out of its financial policies.
+He shall issue statements of income and balances to the undergraduate Chapter and to the Board of Directors on a regular basis.
+He shall prepare an annual budget for the Corporation and submit it to the Directors for approval.

 Section 7.
 Other officers.
 The President or the Board shall designate such additional officers as may contribute to the effective operation of the Corporation, among them: